Chunnel Crossings: Le Shuttle & Eurostar

 The main advantage is convenience.
 Your luggage stays in the vehicle, you do not have to unload and reload bags, and once you arrive you can simply continue driving.
 For families, pet owners and anyone trying to cover distance efficiently, that can be a very strong selling point.

 Even with the short crossing time, it is still a proper international border crossing.
-You still need time for check-in and controls, so it pays to arrive prepared with your booking details and travel documents ready.
+You need time for check-in, passport control, security and boarding, so it pays to arrive prepared with your booking details and travel documents ready.

 Le Shuttle in short